sdwfrost/distributions/README.md

 ## Installation

-`distributions` installs a shared library into `$HOME/.nimble/lib`; this needs to be created first, then added to the library search path.
-The package can then be installed using [nimble](https://github.com/nim-lang/nimble) from a local directory.
+`distributions` installs a shared library into `$HOME/.nimble/lib`; this needs to be added to the library search path.
+The package can be installed using [nimble](https://github.com/nim-lang/nimble) from a local directory.

 ```sh
 git clone http://github.com/sdwfrost/distributions.git